-With the Adobe CC Connector, you can drag assets from the Widen Collective and drop them into an open InDesign page.
+With the Adobe CC Connector, you can drag assets from the Widen Collective and drop them into an open InDesign page in order to link them.
 By seamlessly linking assets in the Collective to InDesign pages using drag-and-drop functionality, the Connector improves efficiency in creative workflows.
-Once linked, you can rely on Collective settings to automatically manage asset versions and toggle between high- and low-resolution images.
+Once linked, Collective settings will automatically manage asset versions and allow you to toggle between high- and low-resolution images.

-Install and register the Adobe CC Connector before assets can be linked.
-Note that the Connector is best used in Chrome and Firefox and is unsupported in IE.
+Before assets can be linked, you'll need to install and register the Adobe CC Connector, which is best used in Chrome and Firefox.
+It's unsupported in IE.

 To link assets to the Collective from InDesign, search for assets in the Collective.
-Ensure InDesign Placement is checked in the Thumbnail dropdown in search results.
+When searching, ensure InDesign Placement is checked in the Thumbnail dropdown in search results.

 When you find the asset you're looking for, drag and drop it from the Collective into an InDesign page.
 Dragging and dropping links it from the Collective to InDesign.
 When they're linked, the latest version of assets in the Collective will be reflected in InDesign.
 Click the InDesign page to switch focus, and the asset will be loaded into the Place cursor.
 Click to place the asset on the page.